Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5103.592539,5106.64023.md

 ### Transcript

-> distracted me version control software do we use we
+> distracted me version control software do we use we use perforce what are the red dome things they are